 Upcoming Medicare physical therapy cuts could impact patients’ access to care in major ways.
-The Centers for Medicare & Medicaid Services (CMS) issues a proposal to make changes to the Medicare Physician Fee Scheule (PFS) for the year 2020.
+The Centers for Medicare & Medicaid Services (CMS) issues a proposal to make changes to the Medicare Physician Fee Scheule (PFS).

 However, future cuts are something patients and providers alike are against.

 Upcoming Medicare Physical Therapy Cuts May Impact Patients’ Access to Care

 The proposing rule updates the rates and policies for provider payment.
 The rule includes updates for other services allowed under the PFS.
 This is just one of many plans to make for a better care system.